seed-rs/seed-homepage/markdown/about.md

 - Improve fetch API
 - Dynamic SVG creation and modification
 - More flexible routing
-- Add data-struct integration for Rust servers.
-(Eg to avoid [de]serializing if Rust on front and backend)
 - Virtual DOM optimization
 - High-level CSS-grid/Flexbox API ?